Thomas Pledl

-Thomas Pledl (born 23 May 1994) is a German professional footballer who plays as a midfielder.
+Thomas Pledl (born 23 May 1994) is a German former professional footballer who played as a midfielder.

 Club career

-Pledl went through the renowned youth ranks of TSV 1860 Munich before leaving the club in 2012 to join Greuther Fürth.
+Pledl went through the renowned youth ranks of 1860 Munich before leaving the club in 2012 to join Greuther Fürth.
 For Greuther Fürth he made his Bundesliga debut in November of the same year, as a substitute for Felix Klaus in a 2–0 defeat to Hannover 96.

 In January 2015, after two and a half years with Fürth, he moved to fellow 2.
-Bundesliga club FC Ingolstadt 04 who were battling for promotion to the Bundesliga at that time.
+Bundesliga club FC Ingolstadt who were battling for promotion to the Bundesliga at that time.
 He signed a contract for four and a half years until 2020.
 He was loaned to SV Sandhausen on 16 January 2016.

 On 10 April 2019, Fortuna Düsseldorf confirmed that Pledl would join the club from the 2019–20 season.
 He penned a two-year contract.

 On 15 January 2023, Pledl signed with Waldhof Mannheim, and left after a half year again to join MSV Duisburg.
 After the 2023–24 season, his contract expired but he returned to Duisburg in January 2025.